yaroslavyaroslav/OmniFocus-MCP/README.md

 - ✅ Added Tool for dumping the omnifocus database into model context.
 - ✅ Add a tool for adding projects to omnifocus.
 - ✅ Add a tool for removing tasks or projects
-- Add a tool for marking tasks as complete
-- Add a tool for editing any of the task fields
-- Add a tool for editing any of the project fields
+- Add a tool for editing any of the task or project fields (including marking as complete)
 - Explore the posibiility of interacting with custom perspectives
 - Write documentation and examples

 ## Quick Start

 ## Overview